 MSOLAP.5 in an Excel connection string

-Use for data models created using the SQL Server 2012 version of PowerPivot for Excel.
+Use for data models created using the SQL Server 2012 or SQL Server 2014 version of PowerPivot for Excel.

 There are two scenarios that call for manually installing the OLE DB provider on servers in the farm.